 COVID-19 RESPONSE: Salters’ Charitable Foundation is proud to have signed the London Funders Covid-19 statement along with over 350 other funders from the City and beyond: http://covid19funders.org.uk/

-To date SCF has made donations of £35,250 to organisations working to relieve the ongoing impact of COVID-19, including London Community Response, The Trussell Trust and the Samaritans.
-If you are able, please give generously to enable us to reach more people in need: https://www.justgiving.com/salters
+To date SCF has made donations of £38,250 to organisations working to relieve the ongoing impact of COVID-19, including London Community Response, The Trussell Trust and the Samaritans.

 The role of Livery Companies